csu-cs/csci-315/docs/lectures/02-unix-compilation.md

 - The compiler can help improve the performance of your code via optimizations.

-- `g++ -O test.cpp -o test`
+- `g++ -O greeting.cpp -o welcome`

 - The `-O` flag tells the compiler to optimize the code.

-- Usually can define an optimization level by adding a number to the `-O` flag.
+- Define an optimization level by adding a number to the `-O` flag.

 ### Getting Extra Compiler Warnings